knaidu/problem-solving/dynamic_programming/word_break.md

 # Word break
-Given a set of words contatented together, break them apart.
+Given a set of words concatenated together, break them apart.

 ## Solution
 - Keep an array to keep track of all breaking points and the length to break them by